Iggosav/manual_testing_portofolio/Final Project/README.md

 * Functional specifications are defined
 * Roles and responsibilities have been established.
 * The test plan has been created.
-* Initial project risks where identified and defined.
+* Initial project risks were identified and defined.

 #### 1.1.3 Exit criteria defined